databricks/spark-training/strata_2013/index.md

 Now, try to solve the following problem using Spark.
 We provide less guidance for this problem.
 If you run out of time, or get stuck or are just curious, again feel free to jump straight to our solutions.

 1. We now further explore the featurized dataset via K-means clustering.
-Implement K-means clustering (as a standalone Spark program) and generate 10 clusters from the featurized dataset created above.
-For each cluster, print its centroid vector and the " " strings of 10 articles assigned to that cluster.
+Implement K-means clustering (as a <a href="#running-standalone-spark-programs">standalone Spark program</a>) and generate 10 clusters from the featurized dataset created above.
+For each cluster, print its centroid vector and the titles of 10 articles assigned to that cluster.

    <div class="solution" markdown="1">